Velcro3/PrettyProject/README.md

 Then, to tell Pretty Project how to find files, use regex.
 This only applies to the name of the file, **not folder**.
 Regex has 2 modes implemented. `some` and `all`.
 Some allows the regex to match anywhere in the filename.
 All needs the full name to match.
 Configure regex like this: `regex = {match = .doc, mode = some}` Ignoring files is done under `[ignore]` and follows this format: `ignoreme = "some"`. ignoreme is a RegEx field to tell Pretty Project how to find files to ignore, and "some" is the same as for include.
-Ignore has precedence over exclude, so with the example config below, ignoreme.ove would be ignored.
+Ignore has precedence over include, so with the example config below, ignoreme.ove would be ignored.
 Example file:

 ```